 - The end user logs off the user device, which releases the GPO user policies.

 - The end user turns off the device, which releases the GPO machine policies.

 When creating policies for groups of users, devices, and machines, some members might have different requirements and would need exceptions to some policy settings.
-Exceptions are made by way of filters in Studio and the GPMC that determine who or what the policy affects.
+Exceptions are made by way of filters in the Studio and the GPMC that determine who or what the policy affects.